-- The method of partial fractions permits to break rational functions $F(s) = \frac{Q(s)}{P(s)}$, where deg(Q) < deg(P), into smaller and easier parts.
+- The method of partial fractions permits to break rational functions $F(s) = \frac{Q(s)}{P(s)}$ , where deg(Q) < deg(P), into smaller and easier parts.
+This is then used to find the inverse Laplace transform of F(s).
 We have seen the following examples (a bit more general than in the lecture) - i Nonrepeated linear factors.
 Determine A, B and C such that iii Quadratic factors.
 Determine A, B and C such that